uvacw/inca/doc/howto_scrape.md

 If you define a method with a name that already exists within INCA, you run the risk of overwriting existing methods.
 We don't want that.
 Please do not overwrite the following methods: run(), _test_function(),

-For example, never compile a method using:
+For example, never write a method using:
 ```
  def run(self,<whatever>):
  ```